 Careers in global health present the opportunity to work with people from different backgrounds and help those in need around the world.
 Certain global health professionals work with national leaders to shape healthcare within developing nations, while others collaborate with government agencies, NGOs, or relief organizations to promote medical awareness worldwide.

 “It’s a particularly exciting time to enter the field and work with people who are passionate about making the world a better place,” says Holly Dygert, a lecturer in Northeastern’s Master of Science in Global Studies and International Relations program.
 “There are numerous problems that need to be addressed, and there are many different organizations involved that are successfully shaping global health.”

-What Does a Global Health Worker Do?
+What are the Responsibilities of a Global Health Professional?

-Global health professionals work to ensure the safety of vulnerable populations and improve the health of communities worldwide through education, policy making, and research.
+Global health professionals work to ensure the safety of vulnerable populations and improve the health of communities worldwide through education, policymaking, and research.
 Whether you evaluate data, shape public policy, or work directly with communities to improve their wellbeing, there are ample opportunities to make a difference.

 “There’s definitely a sense of satisfaction in terms of feeling like you’re doing something meaningful,” Dygert says.
 “It’s exciting to get to know people from different contexts and backgrounds, and to learn from their experiences.”

 Global health professionals may address specific issues by choosing to specialize in areas such as:

 - Mental Health

 - Maternal and Child Health

 Other, more general, responsibilities of global health workers include: